 • 1Apply ice for first 48-72 hours, then heat

-• 3Improve your posture
+• 4Improve your posture

-• 6Sleep with supportive pillow
+• 7Use a supportive pillow while sleeping

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.